SandeepYadav143s/books_data_management/README.md

-product management RestApi
+books data management RestApi

 description: crud operations supported using mysql database
-    -create a product
+    -create a book
-    -get a product by id
+    -get a book by id
-    -get all the products
+    -get all the books
-    -update a product
+    -update a book
-    -delete a product
+    -delete a book